dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T719: Social security programs may be ineffective and slow.
+### T719: Social security may be slow and inflexible in response.

 |Support|
 |---|